DanielMartensson/CControl/README.md

 # CControl

 CControl is a library written in C only.
-The library have the tools and features for using advanced control techniques in a simple way.
-Instead of using big computers and lots of theory, I have made this library so you can use the following controllers very simple.
+The purpose with this library is to fit advanced tools for really small embedded systems.
+So these tools are very slim and I have removed the most time consuming parts of the theory.
+Here you can use basic linear algebra to create everything from system identification to control engineering.

+- Artificial Intelligence
+  - Astar algorithm for quick path finding

+- Control Engineering
+  - Kalman filter update
+  - Linear Quadratic Integral regulator(LQI)
+  - Model predictive Control(MPC)
   - Model Reference Adaptive Control(MRAC)
-- Model Predictive Control(MPC)
+  - Transfer function to state space

-- Linear Quadratic Integral Control(LQI)
+- Linear Algebra
+  - Balance matrix
+  - Cholesky decomposition
-- Kalman Filter(KF)
+  - Determinant
-- Recursive Least Square identification(RLS)
-- A* - Find and search the shortest path in a map
-- Lyapunov stability check
+  - Discrete Lyapunov solver
+  - Eigenvalues symmetric + Eigenvectors
+  - Random real eigenvalues and random imaginary eigenvalues
+  - Hankel matrix
+  - Inverse
+  - Linear solver
+  - LUP factorization
+  - Multiplication
+  - Pseudo inverse
+  - QR-factorization
+  - Singular Value Decomposition Golup Reinsch
+  - Singular Value Decomposition Jacobi One Sided
+  - Tikanov regularization
+  - Transpose
+  - Upper triangular

+- Miscellaneous
+  - Cut matrix
+  - Filtfilt
+  - Insert sub matrix into matrix
+  - Print
+  - Saturation
+  - Sign

+- Optimization
+  - Linear programming maximization
-- Linear algebra package that works for ALL microprocessors
+  - Linear programming minimization

+- System Identification
+ - Observer Kalman Filter identification(OKID)
  - Eigensystem Realization Algorithm(ERA)

-All these controller can be implemented onto an microcontroller such as STM32, Arduino, PIC, AVR etc because all are made in portable C code.

-Just download the project and open it with e.g Eclipse IDE.
-The project have working examples.
-I will upload some projects here.
-To start with CControl?
-Please look at the ReadMe.pdf in src -> CControl -> Documents folder.
+ - Recursive Least Square with forgetting factor and kalman filter identification(RLS)

-### How the project is structed
+### How the project is structured

-This project is structed as
+This project is structured as
 ```
- * No malloc, calloc or free - No dynamical memory allocation in other words
+ * No malloc, calloc or free - No dynamic memory allocation in other words
  * Use pointers as much as you can
  * Use "valgrind --tool=exp-sgcheck ./CControl" to check if your output in Debug folder is correct
  * I'm focusing on real practical controllers or methods that are cost effective and don't require "a lot of tuning"
- * Main focusing on: Control engineering, linear algebra, opimization, AI algorithms, system identification and classification
+ * Main focusing on: Control engineering, linear algebra, optimization, AI algorithms, system identification and classification
 ```

-### What controller should I select?
+### What I recommend

-The goal is to break down the huge theory in academic control theory an apply them to practical system where nothing is perfect/ideal and nonlinearities are daily standard.

-#### Model Reference Adaptive Control(MRAC)
-Use this controller if you are in need of a PI-controller that needs continuously self tuning on P and I. Very simple controller.

-#### Model Predictive Control(MPC)
-Use this controller if you have a fix model and you need to continuously the best optimal inputs for the system for every iteration.
-But instead, you make sure that your inputs cannot result that your output will overshoot over your reference and the inputs cannot be negative.
-This controller using simplex method with Tikhonov regularization to find its input.

-#### Linear Quadratic Integral Control(LQI)
-Use this controller if you need multiple inputs and mutiple outputs.
-This controllers requries offline tuning.
-But its strench is that what you tune in in your simulation, it going to act very like that in the controller.
-That's make LQI a very safe controller.
+- MPC for slow temperature/water lever systems
+- LQI for fast mechanical systems
+- MRAC for replacing PI controllers.
+MRAC is actually a PI controller, with integration on P
+- RLS for identification due to it's low memory use.
+For MIMO, please use MataveID if you going to do off-line identification

 # Fan Controller with Linear Quadratic Integral Control